Fajar-RahmadJaya/KeyTik/README.md

 # KeyTik : Keyboard Remapper With Profile
   KeyTik is a keyboard remapper that support profile.
 It has usefull functionality for remapper in a lightweight software.
 KeyTik use AutoHotkey for remapper so it's flexible and has great potential.
-KeyTik can made AutoHotkey scripting easier because it bassically software to made AutoHotkey attached with another functionality forit.
+KeyTik can made AutoHotkey scripting easier because it bassically software to made AutoHotkey attached with another functionality for it.
 I make it for personal use at first and decided to develop it further.
 So feel free to try it if you are interested.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------